olekli/DrDictaphone/README.md

 - `tools` to use for the post-processor, either a filename to load from or an object

 The context for the post-processor is built from the profile and the post-processor specs.
 Settings in the profile take precedence over settings in the specs.

-Usually, you would just want to set the topic and lanugage in your profile, and maybe change the temperature in the options.
-If you are feeling particularly lucky, you could try to tweak the instructions or even the tools in the post-processor specs.